 We are one of the largest employers in Newport and have links with local businesses and voluntary networks.
 We work in partnership with a number of organisations, schools and further education establishments.
+We allow up to 6 days per person each year to volunteer for good causes.
 The following events are typical of the type of thing we get involved with:

 Work experience visits

-In partnership with Careers Wales the Office co-ordinates one week work experience placements for 15/16 year old students from local schools.
-Staff from selected areas work with the pupils to provide them with better knowledge and understanding of the work undertaken at the IPO.
+The Office coordinates one-week work experience placements for 15 to 16-year-old students from local schools.
+Employees from selected areas work with the pupils to provide them with better knowledge and understanding of the work undertaken at the IPO.
 This gives them a feel of working in an actual business environment and helps them to make more informed career choices.